-Alleviant Health Centers is a network of full-service mental health clinics, and Little Rock is home to the flagship location.
+Alleviant Health Centers Little Rock is a network of full-service mental health clinics, and Little Rock, Arkansas is home to the flagship location.
 It was founded in 2017 with the goal of helping people suffering from mood disorders and chronic pain using holistic treatments, including ketamine therapy.

 Brian Mears, CRNA, and Michael Reding, MD, were behind the clinic’s opening, and today, Alleviant Health Centers of Little Rock employes a multitude of health professionals, from patient support specialists to paramedics.

 You’ll first fill out a form on Alleviant’s website, and within 24-48 hours, an intake coordinator will reach out to book an appointment.